 When your house is dusty, not only does it make your living area look quite unpleasant, excess dust can also make health problems like asthma and allergies much worse.
-Dust is unhealthy and a pain in the neck.
 No matter how much you seem to clean, it just keeps coming back.
 So, what can you do to minimize the amount of dust in your home?
-Don’t just sit around and wonder ‘why is my house is so dusty,’ do something about it.
+Don’t just sit around and wonder “why is my house is so dusty,” do something about it.

-Everyone has heard of dust, but many people don’t specifically know what in fact it is.
+A dusty house is the result of either a lack of airflow or a contaminated flow of air.
 Dust is a collection of microparticles that become present in your home.
-These microparticles usually form from little pieces of skin, hair, carpet fibers, clothing and upholstery, bedding fragments and various particles from outdoors.
-In fact, 60% of the dust in your home came from outdoors.
+These microparticles usually form from little pieces of skin, hair, carpet fibers, clothing and upholstery, bedding fragments, and various particles from outdoors.
+In fact, 60% of the dust in your home comes from outdoors.